Article Overview: Historic Sites In Ohio

 10. Hopewell Culture National Historic Park

-The Hopewell Culture National Historical Park is a national historical park located in Ross County, Ohio.
-It preserves and interprets the archaeological remains of the Hopewell culture, a pre-Columbian indigenous culture that flourished in the area from about 200 BCE to 500 CE.
+We’re on to the Top 10 Historic Sites In Ohio.
+At #10 we have an amazing place which preserves and interprets the archaeological remains of the Hopewell culture, a pre-Columbian indigenous culture that flourished in the area from about 200 BCE to 500 CE.
+It’s the Hopewell Culture National Historic Park located in Ross County, Ohio.

 The park is centered around the Mound City Group, a group of 23 earthen mounds and earthworks that were built by the Hopewell people.
 Visitors can explore the mounds and earthworks on foot, and there is also a visitor center with exhibits that provide information about the Hopewell culture and its history.